 In addition, most of the PCG variations presented in the next section have an output function that returns only half as many bits as there are in the generator state.
 But the mere use of a $2^{b/2}$ -to -1 function does not guarantee that an adversary cannot reconstruct generator state from the output.
 For example, Frieze et al. [1988] showed that if we simply drop the low-order bits, it is possible for an adversary to discover what they are.
 Our output functions are much more complex than mere bit dropping, however, with each adding at least some element of additional challenge.
-In addition, one of the generators, PCG-XSL-RR (described in Section 6.3.3), is explicitly designed to make any attempt at state reconstruction especially difficult, using xor folding to minimize the amount of information about internal state that leaks out.18 It should be used when a fast general-purpose generator for 64-bit output.
+In addition, one of the generators, PCG-XSL-RR (described in Section 6.3.3), is explicitly designed to make any attempt at state reconstruction especially difficult, using xor folding to minimize the amount of information about internal state that leaks out.
+It should be used when a fast general-purpose generator is needed but enhanced security would also be desirable.
+It is also the default generator for 64-bit output.

-For sensitive applications, the explicit-switchable-stream variant is probably the best choice, because it almost triples the number of unknown bits (e.g., in a 128-bit generator, the output function is a 2^{64} -to-1 uniform function requiring a 64-bit guess to invert, and an additional 127 bits of additive constant must be guessed, too, for a total of 191 unknown bits).19 If more bits of unknown state are desired, users can turn to the extension that provides k-dimensional equidistribution, described in Section 7.1.
+For sensitive applications, the explicit-switchable-stream variant is probably the best choice, because it almost triples the number of unknown bits (e.g., in a 128-bit generator, the output function is a $2^{64}$ -to-1 uniform function requiring a 64-bit guess to invert, and an additional 127 bits of additive constant must be guessed, too, for a total of 191 unknown bits).
+If more bits of unknown state are desired, users can turn to the extension that provides k-dimensional equidistribution, described in Section 7.1.